Christmas concert in Basilica

 Prior to submitting a formal application, persons interested in the Doctor of Musical Arts in Sacred Music degree must communicate with the director of the program.

-The applicant must have completed the Master of Music in sacred music or equivalent.
+The applicant must have completed the Master of Music in Sacred Music or equivalent.
 Acceptance as a graduate student by the Departments of Music is required.
+A formal application to the D.M.A. in Sacred Music will include the following:

-1. two letters of recommendation (including one from a professional colleague, not teacher of the applicant) attesting to the applicant's past and potential ability in the field of sacred music and music ministry; and
+4. Two letters of recommendation (including one from a professional colleague, not a teacher of the applicant) attesting to the applicant's past and potential ability in the field of sacred music and music ministry;

 Written examinations (two hours each):